kevinstevanus/nodebestpractices/README.indonesian.md

 ## ![✔] 1.2 Layer your components, keep Express within its boundaries

+**TL;DR:** Setiap komponen akan memiliki 'lapisan' - sebuah obyek yang didedikasikan untuk web, logika, dan ..
-**TL;DR:** Each component should contain 'layers' - a dedicated object for the web, logic, and data access code.
+Each component should contain 'layers' - a dedicated object for the web, logic, and data access code.
 This not only draws a clean separation of concerns but also significantly eases mocking and testing the system.
 Though this is a very common pattern, API developers tend to mix layers by passing the web layer objects (Express req, res) to business logic and data layers - this makes your application dependent on and accessible by Express only

 **Otherwise:** App that mixes web objects with other layers cannot be accessed by testing code, CRON jobs, and other non-Express callers